What Is the Difference between Rumi and Hafez?

 Who Were Rumi and Hafez?

-Rumi (1207-1273), born Jalal ad-Din Muhammad Rumi, was a 13th-century Persian poet, Islamic scholar, and Sufi mystic.
-He is best known for his extensive collection of poems, particularly the “Masnavi,” often regarded as one of the greatest works of mystical poetry.
-His poetry transcends religious and cultural boundaries, speaking to the universal quest for truth and love.
+Rumi (1207–1273), born Jalal ad-Din Muhammad Rumi, was a 13th-century Persian poet, Islamic scholar, and Sufi mystic.
+He is best known for the Masnavi, one of the most influential works of mystical poetry ever written.

 “The wound is the place where the Light enters you.”